China records 1st population fall in decades as births drop

 Over 1 million fewer babies were born than the previous year amid a slowing economy and widespread pandemic lockdowns, according to official figures.
 The bureau reported 9.56 million births in 2022; deaths ticked up to 10.41 million.

-It wasn’t immediately clear if the population figures were affected by the COVID-19 outbreak that was first detected in the central Chinese city of Wuhan before spreading around the world.
-China has been accused by some specialists of underreporting deaths from the virus by blaming them on underlying conditions, but no estimates of the actual number have been published.
+It wasn’t clear if the population figures were affected by a widespread COVID-19 outbreak following the easing of pandemic restrictions last month.
+China recently reported 60,000 COVID-related deaths since early December, but some experts believe the government is likely underreporting deaths.

+The last time China is believed to have experienced a population decline was during the Great Leap Forward, a disastrous drive for collective farming and industrialization launched by then-leader Mao Zedong at the end of the 1950s that produced a massive famine that killed tens of millions of people.

-China’s population has begun to decline nine to 10 years earlier than Chinese officials predicted and the United Nation projected, said Yi.
-The country has long been the world’s most populous nation, but is expected to soon be overtaken by India, if it has not already.
+China’s population has begun to decline nine to 10 years earlier than Chinese officials predicted and the United Nation projected, said Yi, the demographer.
+At 1.4 billion, the country has long been the world’s most populous nation, but is expected to soon be overtaken by India, if it has not already.

 China has sought to bolster its population since officially ending its one-child policy in 2016.
 Since then, China has tried to encourage families to have second or even third children, with little success, reflecting attitudes in much of east Asia where birth rates have fallen precipitously.
 In China, the expense of raising children in cities is often cited as a cause.

+Zhang Huimin bemoaned the “fierce competition” young people face these days — a fairly typical attitude toward starting a family among her age group.

+“Home prices are high and jobs are not easy to find,” said the 23-year-old Beijing resident. ”I enjoy living by myself.
+When I feel lonely, I can take pleasure in staying with my friends or keeping pets.”

-Yi said that, based on his own research, China’s population has actually been declining since 2018, showing the population crisis is “much more severe” than previously thought.
-China now has one of the lowest fertility rates in the world, comparable only to Taiwan and South Korea, he said.
+Yi said that his own research shows China’s population has actually been declining since 2018, indicating the population crisis is “much more severe” than previously thought.
+The country now has one of the lowest fertility rates in the world, comparable only to Taiwan and South Korea, he said.

 That means China’s “real demographic crisis is beyond imagination and that all of China’s past economic, social, defense and foreign policies were based on faulty demographic data,” Yi told The Associated Press.